How the Large Hadron Collider Works

 Advertisement

-Another concern is that the LHC will produce an exotic (and so far hypothetical) material called strangelets.
+Another concern is that the LHC will produce exotic particles called strangelets.
 One possible trait of strangelets is particularly worrisome.
 Cosmologists theorize that strangelets could possess a powerful gravitational field that might allow them to convert the entire planet into a lifeless hulk.

 Will the LHC succeed in furthering our knowledge about the universe?
 Will the data collected raise more questions than it answers?
 If past experiments are any indication, it's probably a safe bet to assume the answer to both of these questions is yes.